AdobeDocs/experience-manager-65.en/help/sites-administering/adobeanalytics-connect.md

 ### Configuring the Import Interval {#configuring-the-import-interval}

-Configure the appropriate instance of the **Adobe AEM Managed Polling Configuration** service:
+Configure the appropriate instance of the **Adobe AEM Analytics Report Sling Importer** service:

-* **Poll Interval**:
+* **Fetch attempts**:
-  The interval, in seconds, at which the service retrieves page view data from Adobe Analytics.
+  Number of attempts to fetch a queued report.
-  The default interval is 43200000 ms (12 hours).
+  The default is `6`.

+* **Fetch delay**:
+  The number of milliseconds between attempts to fetch a queued report.
+  The default is `10000`.
+As this is in milliseconds it corresponds to 10 seconds.

-* **Enable**:
+* **Fetch frequency**:
-  Enable or disable the service.
-By default, the service is enabled.
+  A `cron` expression to determine the frequency for fetching the Analytics Report.
+  The default is `0 0 0/12 * * ?`; this corresponds to 12 fetches every hour.

-To configure this OSGi service, you can either use the [Web Console](/help/sites-deploying/configuring-osgi.md#osgi-configuration-with-the-web-console) or an [osgiConfig node in the repository](/help/sites-deploying/configuring-osgi.md#osgi-configuration-in-the-repository) (the service PID is `com.day.cq.polling.importer.impl.ManagedPollConfigImpl`).
+To configure this OSGi service, you can either use the [Web Console](/help/sites-deploying/configuring-osgi.md#osgi-configuration-with-the-web-console) or an [osgiConfig node in the repository](/help/sites-deploying/configuring-osgi.md#osgi-configuration-in-the-repository) (the service PID is `com.day.cq.analytics.sitecatalyst.impl.importer.ReportImporterScheduler`).

 ## Editing Adobe Analytics Configurations and/or Frameworks {#editing-adobe-analytics-configurations-and-or-frameworks}